14 Little Ways You’re Acting Like a Jerk and Don’t Even Know It

 Forget chivalry, we’re talking basic human decency.
 You don’t have to hold open the door for ten minutes while everyone else streams in, but you should give a quick glance over your shoulder after walking through to see if you’re about to slam the door in someone’s face.
 The two seconds it takes to hold it open for the next person is well worth it.

 Using your speaker phone in public

-Syda Productions/ShutterstockThis is so important that it's one of our 50 little etiquette rules everyone needs to know.
+We can’t stress how important this one is.
 Talking loudly into your bluetooth headset or putting your phone on speaker while shopping, riding the bus, or in a restaurant is a surefire way to make everyone around you hate you.
 No one wants to hear your private conversations; that is what texting is for.
 Check out these 10 essential social etiquette secrets you’ll learn in etiquette class.

 Treating a handshake like an arm wrestling match